DimensionDev/Maskbook/docs/FAQ.md

 ## Why were my components rendered many times?

 All components are working in [Strict Mode](https://reactjs.org/docs/strict-mode.html).
-See from the document.
-It helps to develop robust components in many ways.
+The strict mode helps to develop robust components in many ways.
 If you need to escape from it for some purpose, try to comment out those `<StrictMode />` components to turn it off.
 After you finish your work, remember to render your components again with it turned on. **NEVER PUSH CODE WITHOUT TESTING IN STRICT MODE**

 ## How to download CI builds?